 If briefly said, the final stanza gives an additional edge of recollected beauty in the image of the flight of moths.
 And, this poem is not of anger but of suffering and anguish.

-The poem What Were They Like? has really impressed me with its theme, style and presentation.
-Though there are many other war-related poems, the way, the poet has presented it in present and past tense, it really makes use think how tragic and disastrous the aftermaths of the war has been.
-The poem makes the best representation of the sorry state of the poor, simple and peasants Vietnamese who lived in harmony with nature, but are now nowhere to be seen.
+The poem What Were They Like? has really impressed me with its theme, style, and presentation.
+Though there are many other war-related poems, the way, the poet has presented it in the present and past tense, it really makes use think how tragic and disastrous the aftermaths of the war has been.
+The poem makes the best representation of the sorry state of the poor, simple, and peasants Vietnamese who lived in harmony with nature but are now nowhere to be seen.
 All their folklore and ceremonies have been completely smashed by the American army.